ManiAm/RAG-Search/README.md

 ## Front-end

-The RAG-Talk web interface is designed to provide an intuitive experience for users interacting with local LLMs and RAG pipelines.
+The RAG-Search web interface is designed to provide an intuitive experience for users interacting with local LLMs and RAG pipelines.
 The application interface is divided into two main tabs: LLM and RAG, each tailored to a specific mode of interaction.

 ### LLM Tab

 The LLM tab enables users to interact directly with a selected language model.
 The frontend automatically fetches and populates the list of available LLMs by querying the backend, ensuring users can always choose from the latest configured models.
 Users can input a question and optionally enable streaming mode to receive the response in real time as it's generated.

 A session ID field allows users to maintain conversation state across multiple turns.
 This is made possible through an in-memory message history implementation in the backend, leveraging `RunnableWithMessageHistory` from LangChain.
-This approach allows RAG-Talk to maintain contextual continuity without relying on persistent databases, which is particularly useful for short-lived or ephemeral sessions.
+This approach allows RAG-Search to maintain contextual continuity without relying on persistent databases, which is particularly useful for short-lived or ephemeral sessions.

 <img src="pics/llm-chat.png" alt="segment" width="600">